Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption

 \section{Secure Data Market}

-In this section, we formalize our secure data market and develop the core technical framework.
-We begin by specifying the market participants, their private assets, and the buyer’s objective under Arrow’s information paradox.
-We then introduce influence-function-based data valuation and show how low-rank projections render influence computation tractable for large modern models.
-Building on this, we describe how homomorphic encryption(HE) enables secure inner-product evaluation on encrypted gradients, and we assemble these pieces into the Trustworthy Influence Protocol (TIP), a concrete multi-party protocol for computing influence-based scores without revealing raw data.
+In this section, we formalize our secure data market and develop the core technical framework for privacy-preserving data valuation.
+In \Cref{sec:setup}, we define the market agents, private assets, and the value-privacy dilemma.
+In \Cref{sec:if-prelim}, we introduce the valuation metric based on the influence function and its tractable approximation for large models using gradient projections.
+Building on this, \Cref{sec:secure-market} describes the cryptographic primitives required for secure evaluation and assembles them into the Trustworthy Influence Protocol (TIP).
+Finally, in \Cref{sec:theoproperty}, we analyze the theoretical privacy guarantees for each agent in the system.